knuxify/blog/_posts/2023-04-11-tab3-display.md

 	};
 ```

-And sure enough, it worked, and the backlight was now turning on!
+For the time being, it worked, and the backlight was now turning on!

 However, that wasn't the end of it.
 There was a second issue that even the pwm-backlight driver couldn't fix, and it was the reason for why my initial test with an exported PWM pin didn't work: